A family financial program · by Dr. Gerald M. Rich, PhD● Now on App Store & Google Play · est. 2026

 Centsible Scholar is built on adolescent development theory, behavioral economics, and twenty-five years of clinical practice.
 The short version: pay structure matters more than payment.

-3 foundations~25 years of clinical practice50/25/15/10 the canonical split
+3 foundations~25 years of clinical practice50/25/15/10 the four-bucket split

 Foundation 01